cockroachdb/docs/src/current/v23.1/performance.md

 TPC-C provides the most realistic and objective measure for OLTP performance at various scale factors.
 During testing, CockroachDB v21.1 processed **1.68M tpmC with 140,000 warehouses, resulting in an efficiency score of 95%.** As shown in the following chart, this was a 40% improvement over the results from CockroachDB 19.2.

-For a refresher on what exactly TPC-C is and how it is measured, see [Benchmarks used](#benchmarks-used).
+For a refresher on what exactly TPC-C is and how it is measured, see [Benchmark details](#benchmark-details).

 CockroachDB achieves this performance in [`SERIALIZABLE` isolation]({% link {{ page.version.version }}/demo-serializable.md %}), the strongest isolation level in the SQL standard.